 Stage 2: Therapy for Toddlers

 Around 18 months to 3 years, children are discovering the joy—and sometimes frustration—of doing things on their own.
 It’s the “I can do it myself!” stage.
-Erikson described this stage as the struggle between autonomy vs shame and doubt.
+Erikson described this stage as autonomy vs shame and doubt.
 Autonomy is the child’s emerging sense of self-control, self-confidence, and independence.
 Shame and doubt develop when children feel overly criticized, punished, or restricted, causing them to question their abilities.
+Successful resolution helps the child develop the ability to make choices and act on them with confidence.

 How Therapy Can Help